 Central lines and ports

 Central lines and ports have become a cornerstone in patient care.
-Interventional radiology has made the insertion of these a core basic skill and been responsible for their dissemination throughout hospital networks.
-This hands-on session provides an overview of their use as well as how to deal with complications and difficult clinical scenarios.
+Interventional radiology has made the insertion and management of these a core basic skill and been responsible for their dissemination throughout hospital networks.
+This Hands-on session provides an overview of their use as well as how to deal with complications and difficult clinical scenarios.

 Central lines and ports